yegenek/Ankara/Files/day1.md

 **IMPORTANT NOTE**
 Be aware that you need to create a bash file to run long commands.
-You can do that by copy-and-paste the command line into a file (e.g. `tmp.sh`), by adding an appropriate header and then run it like `sh tmp.sh`.
+You can do that by copy-and-paste the command line into a file (e.g. `tmp.sh`), by adding an appropriate header and then run it like `sbatch tmp.sh`.
 Moreover, when you create a PDF file on the cluster and want to open it, you have to transfer it to your local machine.
 For instance, from your local machine you should type something like `scp /truba/home/egitim/mehmet/Ex/Results/tmp.pdf .` and then you can open it by clicking on it or by typing `open tmp.pdf`.

 We first derive the distribution of quality scores and depth on our data set using ```-doQsDist 1 -doDepth 1```.